Updated May 24, 2023

 - Then update it

 Cassandra, on the other hand, uses an append-only model.
 Insert and update have no fundamental difference.
-If we insert a row that has the same primary key as an existing row, the row will be replaced.
+If we insert a row with the same primary key as an existing one, the row will be replaced.
 If you update a row and the primary key does not exist, Cassandra will create that row.

-As any other RDBMS databases, MySQL provides ACID transactions
+As with any other RDBMS database, MySQL provides ACID transactions

-Whereas, Cassandra has limitations when it comes to providing ACID transactions.
-To provide high read performance you would see that there is data duplication.
-One way to achieve consistency would be to tune Cassandra to not allow data duplication but then it kills Cassandra’s trump- Availability.
-So for systems that are highly based on ACID transactions like banking systems choosing any NoSQL database is a NO.
+Whereas Cassandra has limitations when it comes to providing ACID transactions.
+To provide high read performance, you would see data duplication.
+One way to achieve consistency would be to tune Cassandra not to allow data duplication, but then it kills Cassandra’s trump- Availability.
+So for systems highly based on ACID transactions like banking systems choosing any NoSQL database is a NO.

 Cassandra and MySQL Comparison Table